-A. The building principal has the same authority over, and responsibility for, the students when they are on the bus as when they are at school.
+• The building principal has the same authority over, and responsibility for, the students when they are on the bus as when they are at school.

-- B. The bus driver will be responsible for a just, fair, and impartial enforcement of all rules and regulations.
-The building principals are in the best position to help the driver with disciplinary problems.
-They will know of other problems that the student may have, and probably will have dealt with the parents on other matters. - C. Bus drivers have the same rights and responsibilities for student control as does the classroom teacher.
-This means that the driver can do the following: - 1.
-Suspend a student from riding the bus for one day. - 2.
-Recommend that the principal suspend the student up to five days. - 3.
-Recommend a hearing be held for the permanent removal of a student from riding the bus. - 4.
-Take other reasonable action to carry out the rules and policies of the school as they apply to student transportation. - D. A student may be expelled from school for repeated misbehavior on the school bus, just as he can be expelled for repeated classroom misbehavior. - E. State Law (I.C.20-27-9) reads that a school district may provide school bus service; the law does not state that the school must provide this service. - F. Lake Central Schools will provide school bus service for those students that require such service whose conduct and cooperation permits a safe and orderly bus operation. - G. Lake Central Schools will not provide school bus service for those students whose conduct and lack of cooperation does, or reasonably could, endanger the safety of other students or staff.
+- The bus driver will be responsible for a just, fair, and impartial enforcement of all rules and regulations.
+The building principals are in the best position to help the driver with disciplinary problems. - Bus drivers have the same rights and responsibilities for student control as does the classroom teacher.
+This means that the driver can do the following: - Suspend a student from riding the bus for one day. - Recommend that the principal suspend the student up to five days. - Recommend a hearing be held for the permanent removal of a student from riding the bus. - Take other reasonable action to carry out the rules and policies of the school as they apply to student transportation. - A student may be expelled from school for repeated misbehavior on the school bus, just as he can be expelled for repeated classroom misbehavior. - State Law (I.C.20-27-9) reads that a school district may provide school bus service; the law does not state that the school must provide this service. - Lake Central Schools will provide school bus service for those students that require such service whose conduct and cooperation permits a safe and orderly bus operation. - Lake Central Schools will not provide school bus service for those students whose conduct and lack of cooperation does, or reasonably could, endanger the safety of other students, staff or themselves.
 Failure to provide transportation does not relieve one of the legal obligations for attending school.